The UK Eco-Friendly Sunglasses Brands To Know

-To support the running costs of Moral Fibres, this post contains affiliate links.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 When the sun has its hat on, there are a few things I always do.
-Firstly, I slap on some eco-friendly sunscreen, then pack my sustainable beach bag, and finally pop on some sunglasses before heading outdoors.
+Firstly, I slap on some eco-friendly sunscreen, then pack my sustainable beach bag, and then pop on some sunglasses before heading outdoors.

 However, forget the plastic frames.
 Sunglasses have come a long way.
-Now you can find eco-friendly sunglasses made from recycled materials or made from renewable resources.
+Now you can find sustainable sunglasses made from recycled materials or made from renewable resources.
 Some sunglasses brands even offer closed-loop recycling schemes for when your sunglasses bite the dust.

 What To Look For When Shopping For Sustainable Sunglasses